North Channel and Island Adventure Tours offers excursions out of Kagawong to Clapperton and Benjamin Island

 The people and the communities have emerged through a history as colourful and complex as any in Canada – from the fur trade to free trade, from the ice age to the new age.
 Our histories show through at every turn, from fossils to lighthouses, under these same stars, with native and non-native communities across the Island co-existing like no-where else on the continent.
 As a result, it is a place of stories.

 The Benjamin Islands are a small group of islands that lie towards the eastern end of the fabulous North Channel.
 The scenery is spectacular.
 Sculpted and carved by glaciers, wind and weather, these pink granite islands offer breathtaking views, still quiet nights, star studded skies and the shimmering northern lights.
 The harbour is formed by the two main islands - North and South Benjamin Islands.
 It is not isolated though.
 Most times, you will find a number of boats dotting Benjamin Harbour.
 But worry not, there is room for all in this picturesqe harbour.
 We offer overnight tours to the Benjamins.
 Either sleep on the sailboat or pitch a tent on your very own shore.
 Contact us.
+Go ashore by Zodiac inflatable, pitch a tent, have a shore fire and enjoy the sunset.
+You deserve to relax, let your hair down and breath in the natural beauty of what the North Channel has to offer.
+This is a place of healing and feeling at one with mother nature.

 Leave the hustle of the city behind and just be as nature intended to be.